mapstruct/mapstruct/NEXT_RELEASE_CHANGELOG.md

 it will be treated as a potential builder.
 Builders through static methods on the type have a precedence.
 * Behaviour change: Warning when the target has no target properties (#1140)
+* Add new `NullValuePropertyMappingStrategy#CLEAR` for clearing Collection and Map properties when updating a bean (#1830)